mborgerson/wiki-export/wiki/APU.md

 attack phase.
 This indicates that the COUNT register is used to calculate the actual value from the current rates.

+The initial state of each envelope can be controlled by the NV1BA0\_PIO\_VOICE\_ON command.
+It can either be: DISABLE, DELAY, ATTACK or HOLD.

 #### Amplitude Envelope

 The amplitude envelope is mixed with the volume during mixing.
 The